Tami Grende

 Tami Grende (born 22 June 1997, in Denpasar) is an Indonesian tennis player of Italian descent.

-As a junior, Grende had a career-high world ranking of 36, achieved on January 19, 2015.
+As a junior, Tami had a career-high world ranking of 36, achieved on January 19, 2015.

-Playing for Indonesia at the Fed Cup, Grende had a win–loss record of 0–3.
+Playing for Indonesia at the Fed Cup, Tami had a win–loss record of 0–3.

 Early and personal life

 Tami Grende was born in Denpasar, Bali, Indonesia.
 Her father, Olivier, is an entrepreneur, and her mother, Luh, is a homemaker.
 Tami has two siblings, Ayu and Paz.
 Tami graduated high school from CHIS, a school which she attended since the first grade.
 She then went to graduate with a communications degree from the University of Washington in Seattle, Washington.

+Tami has won the Wimbledon girls' doubles title with her Chinese partner Ye Qiuyu after beating Czech Marie Bouzková and Hungarian Dalma Gálfi 6–2, 7–6^{(5)}.
+Tami also participated in the girls' singles event where she was defeated by host player Gabriella Taylor 4–6, 4–6 in the second round.